10 Top Benefits of Retirement in West Virginia for Seniors

 State parks and forests

-West Virginia’s state parks and forests provide affordable accommodations and numerous recreational options.
-Seniors aged 60 and above can benefit from a 50% discount on campground rentals during off-peak seasons, making outdoor adventures more accessible.
+West Virginia's state parks and forests offer affordable recreation.
+Seniors aged 60 and older get 50% off campground rentals during off-peak seasons.

 Hiking, fishing, and boating opportunities

-The state offers abundant hiking trails, fishing spots, and boating locations.
-Summersville Lake, West Virginia’s largest lake, boasts 2,800 acres of water and 60 miles of shoreline for various water activities.
-Retirees can also enjoy fishing for bass, crappie, and catfish in the state’s numerous lakes and rivers.
+The state has abundant hiking trails, fishing spots, and boating access.
+Summersville Lake, West Virginia's largest, covers 2,800 acres with 60 miles of shoreline.
+Lakes and rivers throughout the state support fishing for bass, crappie, and catfish.

 Tax Benefits for Retirees